carbonplan/research/articles/dac-calculator-explainer/index.md

 import { Link } from 'theme-ui'
 import { default as NextLink } from 'next/link'
-import Article from '../../components/article' import Reference from '../../components/reference' import SectionBreak from '../../components/section-break' import Heading from './components/heading'
+import Article from '../../components/article' import FigureCaption from '../../components/figure-caption' import Inline from '../../components/inline' import Reference from '../../components/reference' import SectionBreak from '../../components/section-break' import Heading from './components/heading'